 Traditional Japanese believe that Kamisama’s power resides in the rice cake.
 Therefore, one should not break into it with a knife.
 Instead, they should use a wooden hammer or break it with their bare hands.

-Moreover, they recommend eating the traditional snack on Kagami Biraki.
-Old folks say that this practice will prevent any sicknesses or accidents to come upon you that year.
+Moreover, they recommend eating the traditional snack of Kagami Biraki.
+Old folks say that this practice will prevent any sicknesses or accidents that year.

 Kagami Mochi Recipe, Easy Microwave Method